 Troubleshoot package application issues

 This topic provides detailed information that will help you troubleshoot issues that might occur when you apply packages on your Tier 1 or Tier 2 through Tier 5 environments.
-For information about how to apply a package, see Apply a deployable package.
+For information about how to apply a package, see Apply updates to cloud environments.

 General troubleshooting and diagnostics